-In case of a school-wide emergency or if a special circumstance should necessitate, parents /guardians will receive a phone blast call.
-A phone blast call would be a call that is sent out to all parents/guardians who have working phone numbers in our student information system.
+In case of a school-wide emergency or if a special circumstance should necessitate, parents/guardians will receive an automated phone call.
+Automated calls are sent out to all parents/guardians who have working phone numbers in our student information system.
 The message will provide you with important information regarding the incident along with any additional instructions or information we have to pass along to you.
-It is very important that parent/guardian phone numbers up to date in our student information system order insure we have the ability to make contact in case of an emergency or special circumstance.
+Parent/guardian phone numbers must be up to date in our student information system.